 1. Better pay

-For the last 15 years, no matter which tertiary institution you work at TEU has achieved pay rises significantly better than inflation.
+Averaged over the last 15 years, no matter which tertiary institution you work at TEU has achieved pay rises significantly better than inflation.
 That means, in real dollar terms all TEU members are better off.
 Research shows that staff in unionised workplaces earn more than those in non-unionised workplaces.
 The more people who join, the stronger the union, and therefore the better off everybody is.

 2. Fairer pay systems